Admit with Confidence. Protect Revenue Before Start of Care.

 KyVeCT Vantage helps your team ask physicians for missing information with clear clinical context and supporting Medicare citations.
 Requests are more specific and easier to act on.
 Physicians are less likely to see them as unnecessary back-and-forth, which builds confidence in your agency's clinical and operational standards.

-Identify documentation deficiencies earlier
+Surface documentation risk earlier

 Improve intake decision quality